Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Photo-Rich Travelogue of Day Three on the Camino Finisterre, Hospital to Muxía

-Because we had already walked the southern route to Finisterre, we taxied back to the bifurcation late in the afternoon, to pick up the northern route there.
+Because we had already walked the southern route to Finisterre, we taxied to the bifurcation late in the afternoon, to pick up the northern route there.

 I must admit it felt really strange, getting out of a taxi at the intersection of the DP-2302 and 3404, shown below.
 We laughed with the taxi driver and I secretly hoped no pilgrims would come along at the moment!